- Business Feng Shui

 I was told by my client that his previous fsm consider short end of the timber strip as “poison arrows” pointing towards the living hall.
 Wow.
 He advised my client to re-do.
 When i put it like this it sounds crazy.
 The fsm also associate right angle corners of objects such as cupboards as poison arrows, so one can’t face their own cupboards.

 So often i heard clients complained about masters that uses scarce tactics to to make them buy expensive feng shui products.
-The gullibles will believed that the more expensive or fancy it is the better it is.
+The gullibles will believed that the more expensive or fancy the better it is.
 Life is not that complicated if you don’t want it to be.

 Feng shui deals with “unseen energies”.
 The remedies attempt to transform “the invisible energy into visible 化无形为有形，化虚为实” thereby solving or enhances it.
 Sometime the solutions can be as simple as the colour of door mat.
 For a skeptic person without creative visualisation & feng shui knowledge will think that such ordinary item is unable to solve the problem.
 That is why in chinese “feng shui” is call 术数or玄学, certain aspects is abstract and unexplainable.

-lesson 6: simplicity is feng shui best defence
+science lesson 6: simplicity is feng shui best defence

 There are 5 basic tactics to solve feng shui problems.
 They are cover 遮, block 挡, dissolve 化, fight 斗 and run 避.
 It is myopia to think that paying for an expensive item means is a powerful cure.
 For e.g if you window faces a pointed building, one only need to use a small cocave mirror to dissolve or hang some plants to block the line of sight.
 FSM uses items that meets the criteria of I Ching 易经象意理数 appearance, meaning, symbolism, number, colour, material etc. For e.g. pink colour is use to dilute quarrelsome 3 instead of red because it is mild.

-lesson 7: don’t mixed feng shui with ritual
+lesson 7: feng shui is not ritualistic

 Even with rising intellect, some still believed in pineapple rolling on key collection day (door opening ceremony) or deposit money on Li Chun, among other things that are unrelated with feng shui principles nor helping in luck.